s4wave/spacewave/README.md

  - block: content-ID reference graph
    - blob: split a blob of data into multiple blocks
    - file: copy-on-write file implementation using blobs
+   - git: stores a git repository with go-git
    - iavl: avl tree, implements kvtx
    - object: reference a block in a different bucket or with different transformation parameters